nasermirzaei89/nasermirzaei89.github.io/_posts/2019-03-09-write-a-great-ci-for-gitlab.md

 ```

 As you see, this step will run on every branch except master.
-I know that alpine images are smaller than default.
-But, I didn't use alpine because I need `Makefile` support.
+I know that alpine images are smaller than default, but I didn't use alpine because I need `Makefile` support.

 > You can add a pre-commit hook to check lint step on your local repo before gitlab!